FyzHsn/Forest-fires-multivariate-regression/README.md

 One of the questions would be how do I figure that out?
 Can you device a metric to measure extremes in area burnt during fires?

-Limitations of the dataset: We do not know how much of the fire burn area was due to people putting it out.
+Limitations of the dataset: We do not know the extent of human intervention in the size of the fire.
+Where the fires being put out by forest patrols.
+Then, that adds an additional level of complication since we do not have information as to detection time and then response time.
 That adds a hugely complicating factor in making inferences because it is not accounted for in the dataset.

 Introduction